 The Great Lessons sow the seeds of interest, setting the child to explore with his intellect and his imagination.
 They ask questions for the child to answer.
 With such a variety of choices the child can find the topics which suit his individual needs and interests.

-The scope and sequence of the Language Arts in the elementary includes lessons in the history of the development of spoken and written language, communication skills, handwriting, composition, spelling, grammar, sentence analysis, and reading.
+The scope and sequence of the Language Arts in the Montessori elementary includes lessons in the history of the development of spoken and written language, communication skills, handwriting, composition, spelling, grammar, sentence analysis, and reading.

 In a Montessori elementary each student extends their vocabulary through listening and interacting with others.
 They learn to interpret and carry out directions, answer critical questions of how and why, predict outcomes and correct erroneous assumptions.
 Each child participates in group discussions, problem solving and contributes during group projects.
 They have many opportunities to memorize and recite creative stories, poetry, dramatic scripts and musical lyrics.

 The necessary preparation for handwriting comes in the Childrens’ House program.
-The children bring to the elementary a skill and style of writing which has been developed at the critical period.
+The children bring to the Montessori elementary a skill and style of writing which has been developed at the critical period.
 They will, through the many activities in the elementary, write often in both a technical and creative manner.
 Children increase and expand on these abilities with cursive handwriting practice.
 With a variety of different exercises the child can satisfy their need to perfect their own handwriting.
 This series of steps begins with practice of the individual lower case letters, then letters classified by their writing similarities, next the means for joining letters, and lastly the formation of capital letters.

 Composition is an important component of the everyday experiences in a Montessori elementary classroom.
 Children learn how to record both dictated and written information.
 They are taught techniques to organize their thoughts on paper and categorize research notes.
 Their writing includes applying skills in gathering information and organizing thoughts through reading, discussion, journal writing, brainstorming, and list making.
 At the most advanced level they apply skills in planning for writing by determining purpose and selecting an audience.